danbev/learning-openssl/README.md

                                          privateFormat, privateType,
                                          cipher, passphrase, wrap);
 ```
-And we can see that we required `generateKeyPairRSAPS` from the internal
+And we can see that we required `generateKeyPairRSAPSS` from the internal
 `crypto` module which can be found in `src/node_crypto.cc`.

 RSAKeyPairGenerationConfig::Configure:
 ```c++